opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/features.md

 * *Draft* **OGC API - Features - Part 3: Filtering** defines query parameters (```filter```, ```filter-lang```, ```filter-crs```) to specify filter criteria in a request to an API and the ```Queryables``` resource that declares the properties of data in a collection that can be used in filter expressions.
 * *Draft* **OGC API - Features - Part 4: Create, Replace, Update and Delete** defines the behaviour of an API that allows resource instances to be added, replaced, modified and/or removed for a collection.

+!!! note

     The rest of this tutorial will focus on the core part of the standard.

 #### Relation to other OGC Standards